WilliamAMartinez/STMedianPolish/README.md

 # STMedianPolish

-These [notes](https://wamartinez.github.io/STMedianPolish/Vignette1.html) attempts to give a brief introduction of **STMedianPolish** package, giving insight of how every function works in the inspection of trends and how this is integrated into the **gstat** workflow for spatio temporal kriging.
+These [notes](https://wamartinez.github.io/STMedianPolish/Vignette1.html) attempt to give a brief introduction of **STMedianPolish** package, giving insight of how every function works in the inspection of trends and how this is integrated into the **gstat** workflow for spatio temporal kriging